kibook/s1kd-tools/tools/s1kd-instance/README.md

     the weather is icy.
     </para>

-The applicability for the first paragraph is removed, because given that the version is A it must be true.
-The two corresponding applicability statements are also removed.
+The applicability annotation reference for the first paragraph is removed because, given that the version must is A, it must be true.
+The corresponding applicability annotations, which are no longer referenced, are also removed.
 The applicability on the third paragraph remains, however, because it is only true if the version is A *and* the weather is normal, and no value has been given for the weather.

 If the -A option is used, the following would be the result: